 Even if the Board were to impose the Coalition's voluntary mitigation measures and OEA's recommended mitigation measures, some adverse impacts on surface waters and wetlands would be unavoidable.
-Those unavoidable impacts would include changes to natural drainage around water crossings; changes to channel morphology; increased potential for debris jams and water backup; increased channel scour and erosion; increased turbidity, sediment loads, and concentration of pollutants during construction; degradation of wetland stormwater and floodwater storage capacity and wetland quality from alterations or filling of wetlands; decreased wetland quality from discharges of pollutants into wetlands; the loss of wetland habitat; and the loss of springs.
-Due to the large number of surface water crossings and the large area of potentially affected wetlands, OEA concludes that unavoidable impacts on surface waters and wetlands, including and in particular, the loss of wetland habitat and permanent changes to surface water hydrology from crossing structures and stream realignments, would be significant for any of the Action Alternatives.
+Those unavoidable impacts would include changes to natural drainage around water crossings; changes to channel morphology and sinuosity; increased potential for debris jams and water backup; increased channel scour and erosion; increased turbidity, sediment loads, and concentration of pollutants during construction; degradation of wetland stormwater and floodwater storage capacity and wetland quality from alterations or filling of wetlands; decreased wetland quality from discharges of pollutants into wetlands; the loss of wetland habitat; and the loss of springs.
+Due to the large number of surface water crossings and the large area of potentially affected wetlands, OEA concludes that unavoidable impacts on surface waters and wetlands, including and in particular, the loss of wetland habitat and permanent changes to surface water hydrology from crossing structures and stream realignments, would be locally significant for any of the Action Alternatives.
+Construction and operation of the proposed rail line would not significantly affect water quality or ecological services associated with water resources on a watershed or regional level.